Sandeep-android-2000/Sandeep-android-2000/README.md

 - 👋 Hi, I’m @Sandeep-android-2000
 - 👀 I’m interested in coding and web development
-- 🌱 I’m currently learning c++, html5, css3 and javascript
+- 🌱 I’m currently learning NodeJS
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on open-source projects
-- 📫 How to reach me : email me at mukherjeesandeep2000@gmail.com
+- 📫 How to reach me: email me at mukherjeesandeep2000@gmail.com
+-     My Skills are c/c++, HTML,CSS,JavaScript,ReactJS,TailwindCSS,BootStrap

 <!---
 Sandeep-android-2000/Sandeep-android-2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.